-Dr. Dinobi Ukeje works as a neonatologist in Los Angeles, CA and Torrance, CA. She is in-network for Anthem, Blue Cross/Blue Shield, and Kaiser Permanente are among the insurance carriers that Dr. Ukeje accepts.
+Dr. Dinobi Ukeje is a medical specialist in neonatology.
+Anthem, Blue Cross/Blue Shield, and Kaiser Permanente are among the insurance carriers that Dr. Ukeje accepts.
 After attending Victor Babes University of Medicine and Pharmacy, Timisoara for medical school, Dr. Ukeje completed her residency training at a hospital affiliated with Charles R. Drew University of Medicine and Science.
-Dr. Ukeje is conversant in Spanish.
-She is affiliated with Torrance Memorial Medical Center.
+She is conversant in Spanish.
+She is professionally affiliated with Torrance Memorial Medical Center.

 Dr. Bikramjit Sangha, who practices in Los Angeles, CA, is a medical specialist in neonatology.
 He honors Kaiser Permanente insurance.
 He is a graduate of SMS Medical College, Jaipur.
 Dr. Sangha (or staff) is conversant in Urdu, Hindi, and Punjabi.

 Dr. Ralph Franceschini, who practices in Los Angeles, CA, is a medical specialist in neonatology.
 Dr. Franceschini attended medical school at the University of Tennessee Health Science Center College of Medicine.
 He is an in-network provider for Kaiser Permanente insurance.
 He speaks Spanish.